btpay

 Setting Env Var Default Description

-REFNUM_HMAC_KEY BTPAY_REFNUM_HMAC (dev default) HMAC key for reference numbers
+REFNUM_KEY BTPAY_REFNUM_KEY (dev default) NaCl SecretBox key for reference numbers (32 bytes hex)

 Bitcoin Settings